USS Vincennes (CA-44): Guadalcanal Campaign

 Returning to her covering duties at daylight, Vincennes arrived at transport area "X-ray", off Guadalcanal by daybreak.
 Two minutes before noon, Japanese bombers, intent on avenging their losses of the day before and disrupting the American landing, swooped down from Rabaul.
 27 Mitsubishi G4M "Betty" bombers swept in, in a low-level torpedo attack and ran a gauntlet of gunfire from the transports and their escorting cruisers and destroyers.
 3000 yd from the transports, Vincennes, as in the previous day's action, was again in favorable firing position and opened up with every gun in her battery, from 8 in to 20 mm, that could bear on the attackers.

 During the ensuing melee, the cruiser used her 8 in guns effectively, helping to down at least seven "Bettys" which flew at an altitude of only 25 to 50 ft.
 The shell splashes from the main battery caused Japanese pilots to fly into walls of water or forced them to drastically alter their approaches.
 Vincennes dodged one torpedo which passed beneath her stern and evaded a bomb which fell off her port quarter.
 Jarvis, adjacent to the cruiser, took one torpedo hit which ultimately proved fatal to the ship.

-Later, during the afternoon hours, aerial reconnaissance reported a Japanese surface force coming down from the base at Rabaul.
+Later, during the afternoon, aerial reconnaissance reported a Japanese surface force coming down from the base at Rabaul.
 These flights noted what was thought to be three Japanese cruisers, three destroyers and two gunboats or seaplane tenders steaming south.
 While Jarvis limped away from Lunga Point, Vincennes and her sisters Quincy and Astoria steamed, as the northern escort force, to a position off Savo Island to screen the vulnerable transports which were still unloading off the invasion beaches.
 Captain Frederick Lois Riefkohl of Vincennes assumed that the enemy ships reportedly en route from Rabaul were going to launch and support another air attack early the following morning.
 He accordingly issued orders to be especially vigilant during the midwatch and fully expected an air attack at daybreak.